cshmookler/gvw/README.md

 ```shell
 > conan build . --build=missing -s build_type=Release
 ```

+### **GVW Programming Guidelines**
+ 1. Conform to the formatting rules defined in `.clang-tidy` and `.clang-format`.
+ 2. Header files (ending with .hpp) must begin with `#pragma once` and a comment providing general information about the file.
+ 3. Header files may only contain declarations and implementation files may only contain implementations.
+Type definitions are the only exception.
+ 4. Public identifiers must be declared within the GVW namespace, but not within a subnamespace.
+Constant variables representing type configurations are the only exception, but their subnamespace must be directly below GVW and must end with `_config`.
+ 5. Private identifiers must be declared within a subnamespace of GVW named `internal`.
+ 6. Documenting public and private identifiers with comments is both recommended and optional.
+ 7. Prefer RAII over C-style resource management.

 ### **Technical TODO**
  * [ ] Create enums for GLFW integer values.